peter-conalgo/freesurface/README.md

 ## Current state of official hypothesis

-If culture at large abandoned the concept of proprietary rights, progress would accelerate in technology and human well being.
+If culture at large abandoned the concept of proprietary rights, progress would accelerate in technology and the ture potential of individuals.

 ### What is the real motivation here?